Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 6: Computation of boundary grid potentials using all grid charges.
 Reaction field potentials and energy are computed with the charge singularity free formalism. ([ref.][236])
     * 10: Periodic boundary condition is used.
 Total electrostatic potentials and energy are computed.
     Can be used with `solvopt = 1, 2, 3, or 4` and `ipb = 1 or 2`.
-It should only be used on chargeneutral systems.
-If
+It should only be used on charge-neutral
-    the system net charge is detected to be nonzero, it will be neutralized by applying a small neutralizing charge on each grid (_i.e._ a uniform plasma) before solving.
+    systems.
+If the system net charge is detected to be nonzero, it will be neutralized by applying a small neutralizing charge on each grid (_i.e._ a uniform plasma) before solving.

   [236]: https://aip.scitation.org/doi/abs/10.1063/1.3099708

-    _New in v1.5.0_

 `eneopt` (Default = 2)
 :   Option to compute total electrostatic energy and forces.